 spec:

-runPolicy: AlwaysOn # The virtual machine must always be powered on.
+runPolicy: AlwaysOn # the virtual machine should always be on

 osType: Generic